Courses

 Kirk, Toni Suzanne

-This course explores the intellectual contributions of Classical Literature by examining the meaning of these works within historical, political, and cultural context of Classical society.
-Prerequisite: ENG 123.
+This course explores the intellectual contributions of classical Greek and Roman literature by examining the meaning of these works within the historical, political, and cultural context of ancient Greco-Roman society.
+Prerequisite: ENG 123 pr 123E.
 (3 units; Spring)

 ENG323-A